- What is non-owner car insurance?

 While not everyone who doesn’t own a car needs non-owner car insurance, it fills the gap for people who drive occasionally but don’t have their own vehicle.

-Here’s a quick reference list of who should and shouldn’t buy a non-owner car insurance policy.
+Here’s a quick reference guide to who should and shouldn’t buy a non-owner car insurance policy.

 How much non-owner car insurance costs by state